Bang Jae-ho

-Bang Jae-ho is a South Korean actor and model.
+Bang Jae-ho (born June 21, 1992) known professionally as Seo Jae-woo (서재우) is a South Korean actor and model.
 He is best known for his roles in dramas The King in Love, The Third Charm, School 2021 and Grand Prince.
 He also appeared in movies such as The Bad Guys: Reign of Chaos and Birthday.

 Early life

 He was born on June 21, 1992, in Seoul, South Korea.
 He completed his studies from Hankuk University of Foreign Studies Seoul Campus, he studied Chinese.

 Career

 After he graduated, he made his debut as an actor in 2016 and he also worked as an advertising model and he appeared in Samsung Galaxy S4 ZOOM and Maxim.
 After his debut as an actor, he appeared in a number of dramas such as The King in Love, Between Friendship and Love, Grand Prince and The Third Charm.
 He also appeared in movies Birthday and The Bad Guys: Reign of Chaos.